jonmason/meta-arm/meta-arm-autonomy/documentation/n1sdp-image-customization.md

 The `arm-autonomy-n1sdp-efidisk.wks.in` and `arm-autonomy-n1sdp-grub.cfg` files
 are located at `meta-arm-autonomy/dynamic-layers/meta-arm-bsp/wic`.

-Other variables can also be custmized to set what files need to be included in the wic image boot partition.
+Other variables can also be customized to set what files need to be included in the wic image boot partition.
 Please refer to `meta-arm-autonomy/dynamic-layers/meta-arm-bsp/conf/machine/n1sdp-extra-settings.inc` for more details.